ArduPilot/ardupilot_wiki/dev/source/docs/building-px4-with-qtcreator.rst

 We try to make sure that Qt Creator is running with all the necessary environment variables that are needed to build an ArduPilot project.

 #.
-Go to your local PX4 toolchain directory and create a file called **qtcreator.sh**
+Go to your local PX4 toolchain directory and create a file called **qtcreator.sh**.

    .. code-block:: bash

 	  cd /path-to-your-qt-creator-dir/bin
 	  qtcreator.exe

 #.
 Go to the *toolchain\msys\1.0* subdirectory of the PX4 toolchain directory and
    make a copy of the file **px4_console.bat** , called **px4_qt_creator.bat**.